 Skepticism notwithstanding, it wasn’t long before bubbling pressure cookers and other machinery filled an unused bathroom, obtained from their Hasidic landlord, on the ninth floor of their ex-pasta factory apartment building.

-At first, neither Yardeny nor Estrada called what they made “whisky,” which is generally defined as a grain-derived spirit (only grain) aged in oak barrels for varying periods of time.
+At first, neither Yardeny nor Estrada called what they made “whisky,” which is generally defined as a grain-derived spirit aged in oak barrels for varying periods of time.

 “We had no idea,” exclaimed Estrada.
 “A friend of ours was like, ‘Dude, you’re making whisky!’”

 The intrepid pair’s fledgling operation quickly outgrew its lavatorial incubator, and the operation was moved to its current home on a quiet side street off of Flushing Avenue, right across the street from a police station.
-After hacking their way through a thicket of red tape, MÔTÔ’s first bottle of rice whisky was sold in 2017.
+After hacking their way through a thicket of red tape, in 2017 MÔTÔ’s first bottle of rice whisky was sold.

 Their other product, Jabuka, was born, like their rice whisky, from another motorcycle trip abroad.
 This time, Vietnam was traded for the Balkans, and Yardeny was joined by Estrada.
 In Croatia they discovered another home distilling culture, with apples taking the place of rice.